Inspire For Sleep Apnea

 The Inspire Procedure At Great Neck ENT

 The Inspire system is made of a small battery and 2 small wires.
-Inspire is placed under the skin of the neck and chest through three small incisions during an outpatient procedure.
+Inspire is placed under the skin of the neck and chest through two small incisions during an outpatient procedure.
 Most patients return home the same day and return to non-strenuous activities within a few days.
 Over-the-counter pain medicine is typically used for a few days after the procedure for pain management.

 Inspire Sleep Remote